kmcgillivray/librarie/index.md

 * Nausicaä of the Valley of the Wind – Hayao Miyazaki
 * The Remains of the Day – Kazuo Ishiguro
+* Saga, Vol. 1 and Vol. 2 – Brian K. Vaughan and Fiona Staples

 ## 2014